nlnwa/soc/README.md

     - `phone`: Phone numbers, e.g. `+47 23 27 60 00`
     - `county`: Norwegian counties, e.g. `Nordland`
     - `name`: Typical Norwegian names, made by combining the most common first and last names in Norway (from [SSB](https://www.ssb.no/)), e.g. `Jan Hansen`
-    - `norway`: "Norway"/"Norwegian" in any language, same as is used by the Norwegian version detection
+    - `norway`: "Norway"/"Norwegian" in any language.
     - `kroner`: Any number + kr, e.g. `420 kr`
     - `email`: Any email that ends with .no, e.g. `nb@nb.no`
 - `norvegica_score`: Final score of how 'Norwegian' the website seems to be